How to Prepare for Sixth Form

-This past year, our family life has really revolved around Flea sitting her GCSEs and getting into the right sixth form to study her A-Levels.
+This year, life has really revolved around Flea sitting her GCSEs and getting into the right sixth form.

-Our summer has included LOTS of fun and some great times spent with friends, but it’s also been about getting ready for sixth form.
-If you’re currently in Year 10 and looking to apply to sixth form in September, then here are some tips for how to prepare for sixth form.
+Our summer included LOTS of fun, but it’s also been about getting ready for sixth form.
+If you’re currently in Year 10 and looking to apply to sixth form in September, here are some tips for how to prepare for sixth form.

 Sixth Form Applications

-Schools will tell you that you need to start applying for sixth form as soon as you enter Year 11 at school.
+Schools will tell you that you need to start applying for sixth form as soon as you enter Year 11.
 That’s not necessarily true.
-We found that most sixth forms will accept applications up until January, and there’s plenty of time to visit sixth forms and open days, although in some cases these might still be virtual.
+Most sixth forms will accept applications up until January.
+And there’s plenty of time to visit sixth forms and open days.

-That said, we were considering moving to Sussex at the start of the year and found sixth forms that weren’t over-subscribed were happy to accept applications at the end of March and early April.
-So if your circumstances change, don’t worry about missing official deadlines – the chances are most sixth form colleges will take late applications.
+We were considering moving to Sussex at the start of the year.
+We found sixth forms that weren’t over-subscribed were happy to accept applications at the end of March and early April.
+So if your circumstances change, don’t worry about missing official deadlines.
+The chances are most sixth form colleges will take late applications.

-Flea attended virtual open days for the sixth forms she attended and they’re important if you’re wondering how to prepare for sixth form.
+Flea attended virtual open days for the sixth forms she was interested in.
+They’re helpful if you’re wondering how to prepare for sixth form.
 It was a good chance to get a feel for the lessons, ask questions of key staff members, and many hours were spent on virtual tours of each campus.

 My advice?
-If your young person is worried about how to prepare for sixth form, go to the open days.
-This applies to whether they’re virtual or real-life and consider things like:
+If you’re worried about how to prepare for sixth form, go to open days.
+You should consider things like:

-• resources: does the school or college have the right kit, teacher numbers and facilities for you to really make the most of the sixth form.
+- Resources: Does the school or college have the right kit, teacher numbers and facilities for you to make the most of sixth form?

-• courses: even if you’re looking at a specific BTEC or A-Level course, the topics, exam board and focus can vary from school to school.
-Ask teachers which exam boards and options they’re likely to teach
+- Courses: Even if you’re looking at a specific course, the topics, exam board and focus can vary from school to school.

-• results: One of the most important things for Flea was to look up the stats showing where students went after completing courses at the colleges she applied for.
+- Results: One of the most important things for Flea was to look up the stats showing where students went after sixth form.
 Flea has a university and course in mind, so this helped her to see which institution would be most likely to help her get there.

-Doing A-Levels can be intense and hard work, and that’s a lot easier if you know you’re around like-minded people, and have enough free time to do other things you enjoy.
-Part of knowing how to prepare for sixth form is knowing what you really WANT these two years of college to be like.
+Doing A-Levels can be intense and hard work.
+That’s a lot easier if you know you’re around like-minded people.
+You need free time to do other things you enjoy.
+Part of knowing how to prepare for sixth form is knowing what you really WANT these years to be like.

-Flea was really happy to have a fresh start at a school that only two other students from her school will be attending, but if you have a close group of friends at school, there’s a lot to be said for ‘sticking together’ and arriving at sixth-form with a ready-made group of friends.
+Flea was really happy to have a fresh start at a new school.
+Only two other students from her school will be at her new sixth form.
+But if you have a close group of friends at school, there’s a lot to be said for ‘sticking together’.
+It’s a lot easier to prep for sixth form when you know who will be there!

 What is Bridging Work?

-Bridging Work was definitely NOT a thing when I went off to college, but it seems to be standard for today’s students.
-Part of me thinks it’s just mean, but I can see how it’s helped Flea feel more confident about moving to A-Levels.
+Bridging work was definitely NOT a thing when I went off to college.
+It seems to be standard for today’s students.
+Part of me thinks it’s just mean!
+But I can see it’s helped Flea feel more confident about A-Levels and how to prepare for sixth form work.

-My heartfelt advice is to complete the bridging work as early as possible.
-Nobody wants to be on their long-awaited summer holiday in the middle of August trying to read Dickens or complete some online science experiment.
+My advice is to complete bridging work as early as possible.
+Nobody wants to be on holiday trying to read Dickens or complete some online quiz.

-Doing the bridging work helps you feel more prepared and ‘hit the ground running’ in September so you can focus on settling in and making friends at college, NOT catching up on work you haven’t done.
+Doing bridging work helps you feel more prepared and ‘hit the ground running’ in September.
+You can focus on settling in and making friends at college.
+Rather than catching up on work you haven’t done.

-Depending on the sixth form you attend, you might have no dress code, a school uniform or a dress code that requires you to wear a suit or smart business wear.
+At sixth form, you might have a uniform or dress code that requires you to wear a suit or smart business wear.

-In our case, Flea’s sixth form asks students to wear a suit or business wear, which Flea took to mean wearing smart tops with trousers, and a blazer or suit jacket over the top.
+Flea’s sixth form asks students to wear a suit or business wear.
+This means Flea wore smart tops with trousers.
+If it was cooler, she added a blazer or suit jacket over the top.

-It’s easy to spend hundreds on these types of outfits but we managed to find suit jackets and tailored trousers that were very affordable in Next and Marks & Spencer, and there were also some great options in Mango and Zara, but unfortunately they seemed to be made for people with shorter arms than my teen!
-We also checked out New Look and TK Maxx for knitted tops and classic shirts to go under jackets.
+It’s easy to spend hundreds on these types of outfits.
+But we managed to find suit jackets and tailored trousers that were very affordable in Next and Marks & Spencer.
+There were also some great options in Mango and Zara, but unfortunately they seemed to be made for people with short arms!
+We also checked out New Look and TK Maxx for knitted tops and classic shirts.

-We probably spent around £300 on three jackets, three pairs of trousers and 5 tops, plus another £150 on sports kit.
-Flea’s sixth form requires all students to take part in games one afternoon a week, and Flea is also hoping to help start a hockey team at the school.
+We spent around £300 on three jackets, three pairs of trousers and 5 tops, plus another £150 on sports kit.
+Flea’s sixth form has games one afternoon a week, and Flea is hoping to start a hockey team at school.
 Most of what Flea chose is machine washable, so hopefully this will be enough kit to see her through the week.

 Sixth Form Stationery & Work Area